kubedb/cli/docs/guides/mysql/initialization/using-script.md

   terminationPolicy: Pause
   updateStrategy:
     type: RollingUpdate
-  version: 8.0-v1
+  version: 8.0-v2
 status:
   observedGeneration: 2$4213139756412538772
   phase: Running
 ```

-Please note that KubeDB operator has created a new Secret called `mysql-init-script-auth` *(format: {mysql-object-name}-auth)* for storing the password for MySQL superuser.
-This secret contains a `user` key which contains the *username* for MySQL superuser and a `password` key which contains the *password* for MySQL superuser.
+KubeDB operator has created a new Secret called `mysql-init-script-auth` *(format: {mysql-object-name}-auth)* for storing the password for MySQL superuser.
+This secret contains a `username` key which contains the *username* for MySQL superuser and a `password` key which contains the *password* for MySQL superuser.
 If you want to use an existing secret please specify that when creating the MySQL object using `spec.databaseSecret.secretName`.
-While creating this secret manually, make sure the secret contains these two keys containing data `user` and `password` and also make sure of using `root` as value of `user`.
+While creating this secret manually, make sure the secret contains these two keys containing data `username` and `password` and also make sure of using `root` as value of `username`.

 Now, you can connect to this database from the phpMyAdmin dashboard using the database pod IP and and `mysql` user password.